 If you do not keep up the repayments on your car finance, your vehicle may be repossessed.
-You could be responsible for covering any shortfall in value, any extra fees and interest.
+You could be responsible for covering any shortfall in value, plus any extra fees and interest.
 Your credit score may also be affected.

 Car finance is a secured loan specifically designed for buying a vehicle.
 You can use car finance to buy new or used vehicles.